israelsmatos/WhisperBotTG/README.md

 # WhisperBotTG
-A telegram bot for group "whispers"(closed message for one person) for group chats
+A secret message exchange for group chats.